-From the architect.
+Text description provided by the architects.
 The King Abdullah Petroleum Studies and Research Center (KAPSARC) outside Riyadh is a non-profit institution dedicated to studying all types of energy, including solar and wind power.
 KAPSARC’s residential community, located to the west of its office complex, helps attract and retain world-class researchers by providing attractive housing and amenities within a sustainable environment.
 The 494-acre development reflects the very type of energy-saving practices being studied by the Center.

 The community is planned around a dry riverbed transformed into a linear park and central oasis.
 The landscape is mostly planted with indigenous, drought-tolerant species and irrigated with recycled water collected from building mechanical systems.
 Three apartment buildings with ground-floor retail, library, dining hall, recreation center, natatorium, mosque and supermarket are clustered at the site's heart.
 The apartments include one-story and two-story units with double-height living areas and balconies.
 Several of the sculptural, stainless-steel roofs extend toward the park to create flowing shade canopies.